 That sounded like a good idea, but Ed realized he had a problem.

 “I live a pretty structured life.
 Not like crazy, but I make yearly goals and I try and review them every quarter.
 So last year one of my goals was to make $20,000 with my company — and I didn’t even come close.
 I was looking at it all wrong, I was thinking ‘how am I going to get a paycheck?’ instead of ‘what are the steps to starting a side business that can earn a couple thousand a month?’”

 When I reopened Earn1K, Ed signed up.
-Three weeks later, Ed learned my Craigslist RSS technique and landed his first $5,300 client the very next day.
+Three weeks later, Ed learned my Craigslist RSS technique and landed his first $5,300 client software engineer side hustle, the very next day.

 “$5,300…I was amazed”

 “So the whole course was great, but the one thing that got the sale — and I never would have thought this in a million years — was using Craigslist to find work.”